 A proper tourist today.
 I cruise round the bay admiring the 260 odd little limestone islands, amble round a temple or two and up an imposing avenue of cedar trees, enjoy a very pretty zen garden with a samurai mausoleum and a temple or two and cross a traditional red bridge to another of the islands.
 Exceptionally pleasant - and it's sunny as promised.
 There’s even sakura.
 The Japanese tourists forgo the oohing and aahing at the islands.
 I'm not sure they even look at them.
 They spend most of the voyage rearranging themselves for group pictures against the rail.
 Then they go into the saloon, drink tea and look at their photographs.

-I'm saturated with Sakura now so I'm off in search of other blossom.
-A shinkansen back down south to Oyama and then a local train, which chugs along excruciatingly slowly through low lying hills and paddy fields.
-The plants are very young and the shoots poke through the water in neat geometric patterns.
+I'm saturated with Sakura now, so I'm off in search of other blossom.
+A shinkansen back down south to Oyama and then a local train, which trundles along excruciatingly slowly, through low lying hills and paddy fields.
+The plants are very young and the shoots poke through the water, in neat geometric patterns.
 There is still some ploughing too, the miniature tractors throwing up lines of spray.